atreyasha/memory-daemon/README.md

     #?
 4
     ```

+    **Troubleshooting:** If an error is thrown that crontabs are not installed for the user, simply run `crontab -e`.
+Then, a prompt should appear requesting for the text editor that should be used to edit the crontab.
+Next, you can enter a dummy crontab (which prints `hello world`) to initialize the service, such as:

+    ```
+    *\1 * * * * /bin/echo "hello world"
+    ```

+    Then, exit the editor and the following output should be received: `crontab: installing user crontab`.
+Now, you can proceed back with step 5.
+You can also safely remove the line containing the `/bin/echo` command after step 5.

     Now, the memory-daemon is activated.
 In order to test out its utility, you can manually set the threshold in `~/.config/mem_daemon/md.conf` to a low value, such as `30`.
 Then, run a RAM intensive script and check if it gets terminated by `mem_daemon` and if you receive an email notification about it.

     **Note:** The output of the crontab will be appended to `~/.config/mem_daemon/tmp.log` for debugging purposes.